Indochina refugee crisis: In popular culture

-The Vietnamese refugee crisis is depicted in the movies The Story of Woo Viet, Boat People, Turtle Beach, Green Dragon, The Beautiful Country, Journey from the Fall, and Ride the Thunder (2015).
+The Vietnamese refugee crisis is depicted in the movies The Story of Woo Viet, Boat People, Turtle Beach, Green Dragon, The Beautiful Country, Journey from the Fall, Ride the Thunder (2015), and Ru.

 The Cambodian refugees crisis is depicted in the movies The Killing Fields, The Gate, and First They Killed My Father.

 The Laotian refugees crisis is depicted in the movie Love is Forever (1983) and The Betrayal – Nerakhoon (2008).

 In the 2004 Science Fiction TV Anime series Ghost in the Shell: S.A.C.
 2nd GIG, the aftermath of a fictional 4th World War, also known as the 2nd Vietnam War for the seat of its main theatre, gives rise to a second wave of Indochina Refugees arrive in large numbers in Japan, as well as in diaspora to other parts of Asia such as China and Taiwan.
 Their developing and evolving society, and the crisis it generates, serve as the major plot these of this Anime series.